infinicam/infinicam-samples/README.md

 * [SingleImage](src/SingleImage/README.md) This sample code implements the function to get image and decode using INFINICAM SDK [PUCLIB](https://www.photron.co.jp/products/hsvcam/infinicam/tech.html).

-* [find1000](src/find1000/README.md) This sample code implements the a deep learning network to detect objects such as people, cellphones etc.

 #### developed by: Photron Ltd.